Reinoptland/Devto/Procedures.md

 ## Thunks (can be async)

-5. Creating a thunk
+5. Creating a thunk & dispatching a thunk
-6. Dispatching a thunk
-7. Handling action in our reducer
+6. Handling action in our reducer

 ## 1. Setting up